mapeditor/tiled/docs/manual/custom-properties.rst

 ~~~~~~~~~~~

 If you're using :ref:`tile objects <insert-tile-tool>`, you can set the
-type on the tile to avoid having to set it on each object instance.
+class on the tile to avoid having to set it on each object instance.
-Setting the type on the tile makes the predefined properties visible
+Setting the class on the tile makes the predefined properties visible
 when having the tile selected, allowing to override the values.
 It also
 makes those possibly overridden values visible when having a tile object
 instance selected, again allowing you to override them.

-An example use-case for this would be to define custom types like "NPC",
+An example use-case for this would be to define custom classes like "NPC",
 "Enemy" or "Item" with properties like "name", "health" or "weight".
 You
 can then specify values for these on the tiles representing these
 entities.
 And when placing those tiles as objects, you can override